 - Participate in research studies conducted by faculty and graduate students within the Political Science Department (usually 1-2 credits per study).

 - Read and summarize research articles written by political science faculty (2 credits each).
-Articles are available here.
+Articles are available in your course's PSEPP Module.

 - Complete the required 8 credits through a combination of Option A (study participation) and Option B (article reports).

-You can find the full GUIDELINE containing the explanation of every option here and at the very bottom of this page.
+You can find the full GUIDELINE containing the explanation of every option at the very bottom of this page.

 All PSEPP research projects are reviewed by UNL’s Institutional Review Board (IRB) to ensure that your rights as a participant are protected.
 If you have questions or concerns about your status as a research participant, please contact the PSEPP or the UNL IRB.
 There is no requirement that you earn research credits by participating in research studies (Option A/C)—you may choose instead to earn all 8 credits through article reports (Option B) without any penalty.